Goda’s Slave – Chapter 26: I Am You

 “See what?”
 Kanna said aloud.
 She shouted the question into the wind, into the rain.
 The answer didn’t come from outside.

 It was a realization that made her drop her hand from the cuff.
-She jerked her head towards the shadows that surrounded the crag and the curtain of rain that shut her out of it.
+She looked towards the shadows that surrounded the crag and the curtain of rain that shut her out of it.
 It was the cage that held back the devil, but she knew in that moment that it held something else, too.

-Knowing for a fact that she had gone insane, she turned herself around, shuffled hard against the gravel with her bare feet.
-She felt that strange feeling again, where her spirit was loose in her body, where her sense of self had begun to fuse with the dirt beneath her.
-She felt her heart beating, but she felt it in a chest that was not her own.
+Knowing for a fact that she had gone insane, she dashed back into the path of the forest.
+Her spirit hovered loosely in her body again; her sense of self had begun to fuse with the dirt beneath her.
+Her heart was pounding—but it was big, and she felt it in a chest that was not her own.
 She felt it pulsing together with the core of the earth.

 She thought, I want to see the Goddess for myself.